equinor/api-strategy/docs/rest_guidelines.md

 ## <a id="deprecation"></a>Deprecation & Sunset

-At some point, API endpoints, API versions or features of an [unversioned API](#api-evolution) will need to be phased out.
+At some point, API endpoints, API versions, or features of an [unversioned API](#api-evolution) will need to be phased out.

 When planning a phase out, API developers should set a _sunset date_, which is the planned date when the endpoint/version/feature becomes unavailable.
 The endpoint/version/feature should be marked as _deprecated_ at the same time as the sunset date is published.
 A sunset date should be published at least _6 months_ in advance.